mrash03/Mood-Detection-Project/README.md

 Phase 1 (images/Phase 1 Graphs.png)
 Phase 2 (images/Phase 2 graphs.png)
 ## How to Run
-- Open the notebook `FER2013_Transfer_Learning.ipynb` in Kaggle or local Jupyter.
+- Open the notebook `CNN with transfer learning.ipynb` in Kaggle or local Jupyter.
 - Run all the cells.
 ## Future Work / In Progress
 - Explore CK+ dataset for emotion recognition.